rocky-linux/documentation/docs/guides/custom-linux-kernel.md

     Most distros, have several grub2-* utilities readily available that can be used for performing various GRUB2 and boot loader housekeeping tasks.
 For example, you can use the grub2-set-default command to change or set the default kernel to be booted at system startup.

 ## Booting the custom Kernel
-The next stage is to test the new kernel to make sure that the system can indeed boot with it.
+The next stage is to test the kernel to ensure the system can boot with it.

 1. Assuming you did everything the exact way that the doctor prescribed and that everything worked out exactly as the doctor said it would, you can safely reboot the system and select the new kernel from the boot loader menu during system bootup: